mnebuerquo/twcdnsdown/readme.md

 # My Script

 This script is written on Node.js, using the built-in dns library.
-Additionally there is a twitter library on NPM.
+Node's `dns` module has one issue with switching nameservers after making a query.
+It's a known issue and is easy to work around.

+After hitting the server switching issue in Node's dns, I tried out `native-dns` but there were some issues with that one that I didn't want to work around.